-The proposed Master Plan includes the establishment of new roadways, a plan for 15 new high-rise buildings, two new public squares and a galleria, and a neighbourhood park, within which the Water Tower is proposed to be conserved.
+The proposed Master Plan includes the establishment of new roadways, a plan for 15 new high-rise buildings, two new plazas (Station Square, and Park Lawn Gardens), a galleria, two potential schools, two daycares, a community recreation centre, library, community agency space, the public Boulevard Square Park, and a large neighbourhood park.

+The Water Tower is now proposed to be conserved within Station Square.